On this page, you will find the following information:

 - Accessibility Guide: Our downloadable Accessibility Guide is designed to assist Guests in choosing rides during their visit to Holiday World & Splashin’ Safari.

 - Calming Room: A Calming Room is available for our Guests with special needs who will benefit from a quiet, relaxing break from the park’s sensory stimulation.
 The room, which includes bean bag chairs, a small tent, rocking chair, couch, plus adjustable lighting, is located inside our First Aid building (in Splashin’ Safari’s plaza).
-The Calming Room may be reserved on a first come, first served basis for 30-minute sessions at Guest Relations, Holiday World Services, or First Aid.
+Guests may reserve the Calming Room on a first come, first served basis for 30-minute sessions at Guest Relations or First Aid.